twse/random-stuff/FontCreator Data Files and Registry Keys.md

 This dialog includes a text box with glyph indexes at the top right corner (it is shown in old versions only).

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)
-This dialog includes a note prompting the user to use the Professional Edition (it is shown if the program is detected to be running the Home Edition).
-Version 10.0 includes three unused features (the features were removed in version 11.0 & above).
+This dialog includes a note requiring the Professional Edition to use this feature (it is shown if the program is detected to be running the Home Edition).
+Version 10.0 includes three unused features (the features were dropped in version 11.0 & above).

 ### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
 These buttons are shown if the GPOS kerning tables are edited.
 The values at the beginning has a capital D in square brackets.
 * **Clear Values** – Use zero values for all kerning pairs.
-* **Harmonize** – Harmonizes all kerning pairs in subtables.
+* **Harmonize** – Harmonize all kerning pairs in subtables.
-* **Clean Up** – Deletes all kerning pairs which have a zero value.
+* **Clean Up** – Delete all kerning pairs with zero value.
 This feature is documented in old versions.

 ### OpenType Layout Feature Code Editor (`TCODEEDITORFORM`)
 * Debugger dropdown list – Selecting OTLFD (OpenType Layout Feature Designer), VOLT or FAE will discard changes to the code or load the original code.
 * Checkbox: **Debug: VOLT.UseGlyphIds** – For use with fonts with VOLT projects only.

 ### Font Test Window (`TFONTTESTFORM`)
-The context menu has two paste options.
+The context menu has two paste options and another multiline text field.

 ### Options Window (`TOPTIONSFORM`)
-The **General** tab has a group to associate TrueType fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).
+The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).

 The **Preview** tab includes three unused buttons to move strings up or down or to reset the list.

 ### About Dialog (`TABOUTDIALOG` and `TABSTRACTABOUTDIALOG`)
 Included in version 6.0 & above only.
 These are located in the corners of the version number, copyright info and the company's website.
-* **Clr** (Clear) (top left corner) – Remove registration info to make the program unregistered.
+* **Clr** (Clear) (top left corner) – Remove registration info to make the program unregistered much like the factory settings or when installing the program.
 * **Crash** (top right corner) – Displays a critical error which reads "We hope you enjoyed clicking this crash button".
-* **Trial** (bottom right corner) – Restarts the trial period for unregistered copies after a grace period of 30 days.
+* **Trial** (bottom right corner, version 12.0) – Restarts the trial period for unregistered copies after a grace period of 30 days.